-Christian G. Fermüller

-Agata Ciabattoni

-Technische Universität Wien, Austria
+Christian G. Fermüller Agata Ciabattoni Technische Universität Wien, Austria email: [chrisf,agata]@logic.at

+Abstract

-Abstract- Building on a version of Lorenzen's dialogue foundation for intuitionistic logic, we show that a suitable game of communicating parallel dialogues is sound and complete for Gödel-Dummett logic G. Among other things, this provides a computational interpretation of Avron's hypersequent calculus for G.
+Building on a version of Lorenzen's dialogue foundation for intuitionistic logic, we show that Gödel-Dummett logic G can be characterized by a suitable game of communicating parallel dialogues.
+This provides a computational interpretation of Avron's hypersequent calculus for G.

-I. INTRODUCTION
+I. Introduction

 Gödel-Dummett logic (called G here, from now on) arguably is one of the most interesting many-valued logics.
 It naturally turns up in different fields in logic and computer science.
-Already in the 1930's Gödel [9] used it (implicitly) to shed light on aspects of intuitionistic logic; later Dunn and Meyer [6] pointed out its relevance for relevance logic; Visser [16] employed it in investigations of the provability logic of Heyting arithmetic; and eventually it was recognized as one of the most useful species of 'fuzzy logic' (see [10], [15]).
+Already in the 1930's Gödel [9] used it to shed light on aspects of intuitionistic logic; later Dunn and Meyer [6] pointed out its relevance for relevance logic; Visser [16] employed it in investigations of the provability logic of Heyting arithmetic; and eventually it was recognized as one of the most useful 'fuzzy logics' (see [10], [15]).

-Considered as a fuzzy logic, propositional G is characterized by evaluations v of the propositional variables in the real closed unit interval [0, 1] and the following truth functions for connectives:
+Considered as a fuzzy logic, propositional G is characterized by evaluations v of the variables in the real closed unit interval [0,1] and the following truth functions for connectives:

-$$v(A \land B) = \min(v(A), v(B)) \qquad v(A \lor B) = \max(v(A), v(B))$$ $$v(\bot) = 0 \qquad v(A \supset B) = \begin{cases} 1 & \text{if } v(A) \le v(B) \\ v(B) & \text{otherwise} \end{cases}$$
+$v(A \land B) = \min(v(A), v(B)) \qquad v(A \lor B) = \max(v(A), v(B))$ $v(\bot) = 0 \qquad v(A \supset B) = \begin{cases} 1 & \text{if } v(A) \le v(B) \\ v(B) & \text{otherwise} \end{cases}$ condition on intuitionistic Kripke structures or Heyting algebras.
+Indeed, as shown already in [5], Hilbert-type systems for G can be obtained by adding the linearity axiom- $(A \supset B) \lor (B \supset A)$ -to any standard system for I.

 As usual, $\neg A$ can be defined as $A \supset \bot$.
-For sake of clarity we stick to the propositional level in the whole paper; but conjecture that our results can be extended to first-order, and even propositional, quantification.
+For sake of clarity we stick to the propositional level in the whole paper; but we conjecture that our results can be extended to first-order (and even propositional) quantification.

-Gödel-Dummett logic bears a special relation to intuitionistic logic I: it can be characterized not only by referring to the above truth functions over [0, 1], but also by imposing a linearity condition on intuitionistic Kripke structures or Heyting algebras.
-Indeed, as shown already in [5], Hilbert-type systems for G can be obtained by adding the linearity axiom- $(A \supset B) \lor (B \supset A)$ to any standard system for I.
+G bears a special relation to intuitionistic logic I: it can be characterized not only by referring to the above truth functions over [0, 1], but also by imposing a linearity

 In our context it is important that, in contrast to other fuzzy logics, convincing analytic proof systems have been presented for G. In particular, we refer to Avron's elegant hypersequent calculus HLC [3] for G. HLC contains Gentzen's sequent calculus LI for I as a sub-calculus, and simply adds an additional layer of information by allowing LI-sequents to live in the context of finite multisets of sequents (called hypersequents).
 Additional structural rules allow to manipulate sequents with respect to their contexts.
-The crucial new rule of the calculus HLC, is the so called communication rule (see Section VI), which is intended to model the 'exchange of information' between different sequents.
+The crucial new rule of the calculus HLC, is the so called communication rule (see Section IV), which is intended to model the 'exchange of information' between different (hyper)sequents.
 To substantiate this latter intuition a 'computational interpretation' of hypersequents is needed.
-A first step in that direction was achieved in [4], where HLC-proofs are translated into a special natural deduction format.
-However, a convincing extraction of programs (e.g., in form of lambda terms) from hypersequent proofs still seems to be lacking.